WEEK-LONG PHOTOGRAPHY WORKSHOP WITH CHRISTOPHER MORRIS IN KRAKOW – JUNE 2018

-Dive deep into creative process, confront real-life situations and produce an outstanding visual story, all under the direct guidance of the iconic photographer and assistance from the Workshopx team.
+Dive deep into creative process, confront real-life situations and produce an outstanding visual story.

-This year we will work with Christopher Morris, who likes to call his teaching method “learning to see”.
-He will expose the group to what he feels are the common mistakes many photographers are making today while also highlighting the successes of what makes a good photographic story.
-During the six days in Krakow you will attend a series of his lectures and cover the assigned story, combining intensive individual shooting in the city with daily editing and critique sessions with Christopher, in order to produce a coherent visual essay.
-Additional teaching subjects will include Christopher Morris’ working formulas for portraiture, film-making and archiving.
+It will be led by Christopher Morris, a founding member of the VII Agency and one of the most recognizable world’s photojournalists.
+During the six days in Krakow you will attend a series of his lectures and cover the assigned story, combining intensive individual shooting in the city with daily editing and critique sessions in order to produce a coherent visual essay.

 The workshop’s goal: to make you a successful photographic storyteller who is well-equipped to work independently in real-life situations.